adityamaksare/doctor-appointment-system/Howtorun.md

    - Log files
    - Other unnecessary system files

-   Note: Environment files (`.env`) and the database seed file (`seed.js`) are intentionally included in the repository for easier setup.
+   Note: Environment files (`.env`) are configured for the cloud database connection.

 2. Initialize Git, add files, and commit:
    ```